Anita Herbert Rocks Strappy Black Sports Bra And White Patterned Shorts For ‘Bucket Body’ Workout On Instagram

-Hungarian fitness model, Anita Herbert showed fans how to incorporate household items into their at-home workouts.
-Anita used two buckets of water bottles in the workout as a substitute for dumbbells.
+Hungarian fitness model, Anita Herbert showed fans how to incorporate household items into their at-home workouts in the most recent video series on her Instagram page.
+Anita used two buckets of water bottles in the full-body workout as a substitute for dumbbells.

 Dressed in a strappy sports bra and patterned white shorts, Anita started the workout with a set of alternating lunges.
 With the buckets held at her sides, Anita took a large step forward and then bent her legs.
 After the first rep, she performed a bicep curl and then after the second lunge, she completed a lateral raise, lifting the bucket out to the sides.